Moderna sues Pfizer/BioNTech for patent infringement over COVID vaccine | Business

 "We are filing these lawsuits to protect the innovative mRNA technology platform that we pioneered, invested billions of dollars in creating, and patented during the decade preceding the COVID-19 pandemic," Moderna Chief Executive Stephane Bancel said in the news release.
 Moderna said its lawsuit was not meant to stop people from getting vaccines.

 Moderna Inc, on its own, and the partnership of Pfizer Inc and BioNTech SE were two of the first groups to develop a vaccine for the novel coronavirus.
+Pfizer said the company was confident in its intellectual property and would vigorously defend against the allegations.

-Pfizer said that the company had not been served and that it was unable to comment at this time.
-BioNTech did not immediately reply to requests for comment.
+"We are surprised by the litigation given the COVID-19 vaccine was based on BioNTech's proprietary mRNA technology and developed by both BioNTech and Pfizer," a Pfizer spokesperson said in an emailed statement.
+BioNTech did not immediately reply to separate requests for comment.

 Just a decade old, Moderna, based in Cambridge, Massachusetts, had been an innovator in the messenger RNA (mRNA) vaccine technology that enabled the unprecedented speed in developing the COVID-19 vaccine.
 An approval process that previously took years was completed in months, thanks largely to the breakthrough in mRNA vaccines, which teach human cells how to make a protein that will trigger an immune response.

 Moderna's COVID vaccine - its lone commercial product - has brought in $10.4 billion in revenue this year while Pfizer's vaccine brought in about $22 billion.
-The lawsuit will likely take years to play out, according to Cowen & Co analyst Tyler Van Buren.
+Moderna is seeking royalty payments based on sales after March 8, 2022, and excluding sales to the U.S. government or to low-income countries.

 In Friday's statement, Moderna said Pfizer/BioNTech appropriated two types of intellectual property.
 One involved an mRNA structure that Moderna says its scientists began developing in 2010 and were the first to validate in human trials in 2015.